 The integrated RStudio app runs on a virtual machine or clusters of machines in your workspace Cloud Environment.
 This article gives step-by-step instructions for starting your RStudio app, customizing the VM and storage, and working with RStudio in Terra.

-If you use lots of R, you’ll be happy to know that Terra has integrated RStudio capabilities - you can spin up a cloud environment pre-configured to run the server version of RStudio right on the Terra platform.
+If you use R frequently, you’ll be happy to know that Terra has integrated RStudio capabilities so you can spin up a Cloud Environment pre-configured to run the server version of RStudio right on the Terra platform.
 The integration is a result of our collaboration with the Bioconductor team as part of the AnVIL project.

 - Support for launching RShiny apps